 The woman they shoved out of the way got between Jeremiah and one of the other attackers and objected.

-“Git yer hands off of this man, muthafuckah!”
+“Git ya hands off of this man, muthafuckah!”

-The thug inthrew a simple jab to her jaw, and she dropped like a bag of rocks, landing on her side, her head bouncing on the concrete.
+The thug threw a simple jab to her jaw, and she dropped like a bag of rocks, landing on her side, her head bouncing on the concrete.

 He turned again to Pastor Montgomery, hitting him first with a blow to the abdomen, causing Jeremiah to slump forward, all the air exhaling from his lungs, making a slow, drawn-out moan.
 The next punch was to Jeremiah’s face, knocking his trademark brown spectacles on the sidewalk.
 He was now semi-conscious, moaning incoherently.

-As they continued to beat him, the get-away driver didn’t see the woman with the blond hair behind the van sprinting across the street towards them.
-Angel went for the mobster, who was standing guard as the other two continued their assault.
+The getaway driver didn’t see the blond-haired woman behind the van sprinting across the street.
+Angel went for the mobster standing guard as the other two continued their assault.
 He brandished a billy club.

 Seeing her approach, he swung his weapon in her direction.
 She skillfully ducked under it and struck his Adam’s apple with the heel of her hand.
 His eyes opened wide in surprise.
 Angel gripped his face with both hands and dug her thumbs into his eye sockets.

 “You fucking bitch!” was his response as he pushed away from her, shaking his head violently.
-Pirouetting like a ballet dancer, the Angel tornado kicked the mobster in his rib cage.
+Angel, pirouetting like a ballet dancer, tornado-kicked the mobster in his rib cage.
 He yelped and fell to the ground, his billy club rolling away from him.

 Now, she turned her attention to the two men pummeling Pastor Montgomery.
 Sensing his compatriot's takedown with his peripheral vision, the one punching the Pastor rotated to face her.